top of page

 In 1905 Albertville defeated the Ninth District school at Bloundsville in both ends of a doubleheader track/debate meeting between agricultural schools.

 In 1907 Albertville began a football program, playing a three-game schedule.
 Over the next 11 seasons the Aggies compiles a 39-11-6 record.
 Their schedule included college opponents such as Alabama Presbyterian, Birmingham College, Jacksonville Normal, Birmingham Medical, Howard, and the University of Alabama reserves.
 The 1911 team went undefeated, allowing only two touchdowns to the Alabama reserves and Marion Military Academy.
 Through World War I the Aggies boasted of never having lost to a high school team.
-Their big games each season were against the Ninth District school and county rival Gunterville High School.
+Their big games each season were against the Ninth District school (Blountsville) and county rival Gunterville High School.

 The Aggies played baseball against the same opponents.
 The 1923 yearbook shows a girls’ basketball team.